 Instead of quietly dealing with confidence and body image issues, let’s all make like Stenberg, and strive to be more open with ourselves and others.
 This way, we won’t feel so alone.

 In a Vogue interview, Nef explained why she chose to be public with her transition.
-“I could have hid in Boston and lived at home for three years.
-Gone through my transition, taken voice lessons to make my voice more feminine, gotten gender reassignment surgery, and spent time to complete my transition before I made my debut in fashion or film, but I didn’t want to wait!”
+“I could have hidden in Boston and lived at home for three years.
+Gone through my transition, taken voice lessons to make my voice more feminine, gotten gender reassignment surgery, and spent the time to complete my transition before I made my debut in fashion or film, but I didn’t want to wait!”

-Nef is an inspiration for facing the world head on, no matter where you are in your personal journey.
+Nef is an inspiration for facing the world head-on, no matter where you are in your personal journey.
 As if that message isn’t moving enough, Nef also has a lot to say about gender stereotypes and the pressures that women (both trans and cis) feel to wear makeup.
 “When I don’t wear makeup, it’s not because I’m lazy, but it’s me making this radical bid for the feminization of my body and being confident in that,” she told Vogue.
 “I don’t want to say that women who do use makeup or get breast implants or have fake nails are insecure.
 They’re entitled to that, and they should do that if that’s what they want to do.
 But for me, there are no answers.
 It’s just a matter of preference and choice and fetish.”

 For Cipriana Quann, one-half of the online publication Urban Bush Babes, loving her natural hair was a process.
 In her Byrdie exclusive, Quann opened up about her struggles to accept it.
 She explains how she fought her natural hair for years, trying to conform to what she thought others viewed as ideal and beautiful.
 Ultimately, however, she found her greatest inspiration in her mom.
 “I wanted to represent the kind of beauty I felt most comfortable with and idolized when I was younger, which was my mother’s image,” she told us.
 “I was done with masking my identity to represent a false beauty to please the standards of others.
 Beauty is in the eye of the beholder, and at the end of the day, I realized the most important beholder was me.”